text here. Few sentances.PROS

-Review: Escort Passport Max Radar Detector Review, Roy Reyer, June 2013
+Review: A Month with the Escort Passport Max Radar Detector, Graham Kozak, June 28, 2013

 Graham Kozak highly recommends the Escort Passport Max after testing it in a variety of vehicles over the course of a month.
 Impressively, it detects a speed trap from half a mile away around a sweeping curve, saving him from a hefty ticket.

 Escort Passport Max Review/Preview: How Much Range Is Enough?, "Veil Guy", Updated June 9, 2013

 The "Veil Guy" is the proprietor of LaserVeil.com, an automotive spray designed to reduce a laser gun's targeting range.
 He also occasionally reviews radar detectors.
 Here, he explains why the Escort Passport Max's long-range capabilities might actually be useful in real-world driving, although he doesn't test the Max.

 Passport Max, Contributors to EscortRadar.com, As of September 2013

 Escort's own website is currently the richest source of user reviews for the new Passport Max.
 Nearly 250 owners have posted reviews, with enough variation among ratings that the reviews appear to be credible.
 Although it earns more than 4 out of 5 stars, several early adopters say their units were buggy.